-Are you looking for the best hands-on science experiments for kids at home ages 3 to 9 and beyond?
+Are you looking for few easy science experiments for kids at home ages 3 to 9 and beyond?
 We all know science experiments for kids and STEM challenges are fantastic for young kids!
-So what not to choose a science activities based on your child’s specific interest?
+So what not to choose science activities based on your child’s specific interest?
 Why not help them experiment on an entirely new topic to expand their learning and teach them about a new area of science?
-From easy science experiments for kids to the more challenging ones, there are certain amazing science experiemnts for kids that will help them have fun and learn more about science.
+From easy science experiments for kids to the more challenging ones, there are certain amazing science experiments for kids that will help them have fun and learn more about science.
 We have curated a few experiments for you and your children.
 These activities below are mainly based on visually stimulating, hands-on, and sensory-rich discovery and exploration!
 So, keep scrolling this post till the end.

-5 Easy science activities for kids
+5 Easy Science Experiments for Kids

-1. How to Make a Thermometer
+2. How to Make a Thermometer.

 But before we start, please take a note and make sure that liquid is discarded at the end of this project and all your kiddos know this is not safe to drink.
-If necessary, make the liquid a “yucky” color.
+If necessary, make the liquid a “yucky” colour.

 At first, you will need: